Quozul/decentralized-video-streaming-service/README.md

 npm run dev
 ```

-Open [https://localhost:8080/](localhost:8080) on Chrome Canary or Firefox Nightly.
+Open [http://localhost:8080/](localhost:8080) on Chrome Canary or Firefox Nightly.

+The server must be in https in order to work.

 ## How it works
 TODO